Which of the following best describes the difference between a mo... | Study Prep in Pearson+

 1

-Step 1: Understand the definition of an atom.
-An atom is the smallest unit of an element that retains the chemical properties of that element.
-It consists of a nucleus containing protons and neutrons, surrounded by electrons.
+Understand the definition of an atom: An atom is the smallest unit of an element that retains the chemical properties of that element.
+It consists of protons, neutrons, and electrons.

-Step 2: Understand the definition of a molecule.
-A molecule is formed when two or more atoms chemically bond together.
-These atoms can be of the same element or different elements.
+Understand the definition of a molecule: A molecule is formed when two or more atoms chemically bond together.
+These atoms can be the same or different elements.

-Step 3: Compare the two definitions.
-An atom is a single unit, while a molecule is a group of atoms bonded together.
+Evaluate the examples given: For an atom, a single element like oxygen (O) is a good example.
+For a molecule, water (H2O) is a classic example because it consists of two hydrogen atoms and one oxygen atom bonded together.

-Step 4: Evaluate the given options based on these definitions.
-The correct description should highlight that a molecule consists of two or more atoms chemically bonded, whereas an atom is a single unit.
+Analyze the incorrect options: For example, NaCl is an ionic compound, not a molecule held by physical forces; Na+ is an ion, not a molecule; and a noble gas like He is a single atom, not a molecule.

 Watch next